Skip to content

 If you delete a person accidentally you can restore them by using the undo button (back arrow) near the top right. 🙂

-In this chart
+4.c.
+In org chart

 Hovering over any person who is "in this chart" will make their position expand slightly to highlight them on your chart but if your chart is a larger one then clicking on the person will zoom in and take you directly to their position.